davidlacedonia/javascript/es6_and_beyond/organization/README.md

 `return(..)` is defined as sending a signal to an iterator that the consuming code is complete and will not be pulling any more values from it.
 The signal can be used to notify the producer to perform any cleanup it may need to do, such as releasing/closing network, database, or file handle resources, etc.

 `throw(..)` is used to signal an exception/error to an iterator.
 It does not necessarily imply a complete stop of the iterator as `return(..)` generally does.
-`throw(..)` actually injects a thrown exception into the generetor's paused execition context, which can be caught with a `tru..catch`.
+`throw(..)` actually injects a thrown exception into the generetor's paused execition context, which can be caught with a `try..catch`.

 By general convention, an iterator should not produce any more results after having called `return(..)` or `throw(..)`.